shelled snails text index | photo index

 Family Cypraeidae

 Where seen?
-This stunning snail with a golden-brown shell is sometimes seen on our undisturbed Northern shores, near coral rubble.
+This stunning snail with a golden-brown shell is sometimes seen on our undisturbed Northern shores, in silty sandy areas near seagrasses and coral rubble.
+Elsewhere, it is found in coral rubble and muddy areas including mangroves.
+It was previously known as Cypraea onyx.

 Features:

-3-4cm.
-Shell is pear-shaped, dark brown often with two or three bands of gold across it.
+3-4cm, up to 6cm.
+Shell pear-shaped, dark brown to orange with 2 or 3 bands of gold.
 The underside is black with an orange tinge on the 'teeth'.
-The mantle may be golden yellow speckled with black spots, white blotches and short white projections.
+The living animal has a mantle with a dark to golden yellow base, usually mottled but sometimes uniform.

 Onyx cowries on Singapore shores